codemore94/limits_of_pynq_zynq/README.md

 accelerator and other parts.
 The way how error correction could be implemented is still in its way.
 Matrix multiplications are somewhat direct-way.

-In theory DNN needs not to be exactly Transformer, like CNN
+In theory DNN needs not to be exactly Transformer, but CNN
 or even experimental like Restricted Boltzmann Machine.
-There the clear problem with the learning algorithm, annealing or similar algorithms are computation intensive, maybe some rough approximation could be provided.
+There the clear problem with the learning algorithm while used RBM, annealing or similar algorithms are computation intensive, maybe some rough approximation could be provided.

 ![kuva](https://github.com/user-attachments/assets/0cc69ff5-eaf0-4e94-9956-bb5717f2fa51)